-If the vehicle has been unlocked but neither the doors or tailgate are open, it locks again automatically after two minutes.
+Depending on the vehicle, if it has been unlocked but neither the doors or tailgate are open, it locks again automatically after approximately two minutes.

 The card buttons are deactivated when the engine is running.

 The flashing status of the hazard warning lights informs you of the vehicle status: